evantahler/git-whereami/README.md

 # git-whereami
-*Append your location to all of our git commits*
+*Append your location to all of our git commits!*

 Do you travel a lot?
 Would you team be interesetd to know where your code is coming from?
 Then this is for you!

 1. Install `whereami`
   - Head on over to https://github.com/robmathers/WhereAmI and download the `whereami` excecutable.
 Place it in your home folder, like `~/whereami`

 2. In whichever git repository you want to use this on, copy the `prepare-commit-msg` into `~/PROJECT/.git/hooks`.